XtgScorpion/Image-to-ASCII-Convertor/README.md

-# Image-to-ASCII-Convertor
+# Convert an Image to ASCII
-converts and image to a grayscale text file using ascii characters
+This program converts an image to ASCII text.
+The image can be either locally stored, or online.
+The ASCII text will be a maximum of 300 in length/height.